ivan-p92/outlook-mail-things-3/README.md

 Since I own the Alfred PowerPack I created an Alfred Workflow to run the scripts when hitting **ctrl-option-cmd-M**.
 The same can be achieved with BetterTouchTool and probably many more tools.
 The workflow is included above.

+These little scripts are provided as is, let's say under the gpl-3.0 license.
+I hope you will find them useful.